Farbfetzen/Wireworld/README.md

 An AND gate.
 Conductor cells are orange, electron heads are blue and electron tails are red.
 The inputs are on the left and the output is to the right.
 ![and gate](screenshot_and_gate.png)

-A half adder made from a XOR gate and two diodes.
+A half adder made from one XOR gate and two diodes.
 Left are the two inputs.
 Top right is the ones output and bottom right is the twos output.
 ![half_adder](screenshot_half_adder.png)

 ### Controls